corrode/corrode.github.io/content/blog/rust-conferences-2025/index.md

 }
 </script>

+{% info(headline="Looking to attend a Rust conference in 2025?", icon="info") %}

-**This is a comprehensive guide to Rust programming language conferences in 2025.
-Find dates, ticket prices, CFP deadlines, and locations for all major Rust events worldwide.**
+Here's a list of all major Rust events happening around the world.
+Find dates, locations, ticket prices, CFP deadlines, and more.

+{% end %}

 Rust has a vibrant community that organizes conferences around the world.
 It's not easy to keep track of all the events, however!
 We've compiled a list of all Rust conferences in 2025.
 Come say hi if you see us at any of these events!
+(We have [Rust in Production](/podcast) stickers.)

 Oh, and in case the call for proposals (CFP) is still open, why not submit a talk or workshop proposal?